New Zealand Ordnance staff at Mulheim, Germany, 1919

 • 8/1484 WO1 (Sub Conductor) Edwin Stanley Green.
 A bank clerk who enlisted into Otago Infantry Battalion on 15 Dec 1914.
 Serving at Gallipoli, Egypt and France, Green was transferred to the NZAOC on 22 Dec 1916, attaining the rank of Warrant Officer Class 1 (Sub Conductor) on 26 Nov 1918.
 Green was demobilised on 18 Dec 1919.

 • 8/584 WO1 (Sub Conductor) Frank Percy Hutton.
 WO1 (Sub Cdr) Hutton had a civilian trade of indentor when he enlisted in the Otago Infantry on 28 August 1914.
-While serving at Gallipoli where has was attached to the NZAOC on 15 Dec 1915.
-Transferring into the NZAOC on 29 January 1916.
-Remaining with the NZAOC for the remainder of the war, Hutton was promoted to WO1 with the appointment of Sub Conductor on 1 Dec 1917 and was demobilised on 20 August 1919.
+While serving at Gallipoli, he was attached to the NZAOC on 15 December 1915.
+He transferred to the NZAOC on 29 January 1916.
+Remaining with the NZAOC for the remainder of the war, Hutton was promoted to WO1 with the appointment of Sub Conductor on 1 December 1917 and demobilised on 20 August 1919.

 Mulheim 5